James Waddey Clark

-In 1929, the Oklahoma Legislature attempted to impeach Clark, with the Oklahoma House of Representatives voting out eleven impeachment charges against Clark alleging corruption; however, he was acquitted by one vote in the Oklahoma Senate, and served out the remainder of his term.
+In 1929, the Oklahoma House impeached Clark, passing eleven articles of impeachment against Clark alleging corruption.
+However, in his Impeachment trial, he was acquitted by one vote in the Oklahoma Senate, and served out the remainder of his term.
 After returning to private practice for a time, Clark again ran for a seat on the court in 1938, but was not elected.

 Personal and family life

 Justice Clark married Anna Paullin in Durant, Oklahoma on May 1, 1917.
 They had four children: Ann Virginia (b.
 September 27, 1917); Jim (b.
 November 6, 1920); Mary Louise (b.
 October 1, 1924); John Marshall (b.
 October 12, 1926).

 Clark died in Denison, Texas, where he had been hospitalized for a kidney ailment.